atb1234/My-Image-Gallery-/README.md

 # My-Image-Gallery-
-A simple web page written in HTML and CSS
+A simple web page written in HTML and CSS, built as part of learning web developmentץ